Free investment calculators — no signup required

 The Formula

-The logic: if you believed the stock was worth $100 when you bought it, and it's now at $70 with no fundamental change, it's even more attractive at $70.
+The logic behind how to average down on a stock the right way is straightforward: if you believed the stock was worth $100 when you bought it, and it's now at $70 with no fundamental change, it's even more attractive at $70.
 You're getting the same business at a 30% discount.

 This is the core principle of value investing — buying more of what you believe is undervalued.
 Warren Buffett's largest investments were often built by averaging down during market sell-offs.
 His Apple stake, Bank of America position, and Coca-Cola holdings were all built during periods of market pessimism.